Calendar of Retreats

 6 pm Dinner

-6:45 pm Social time & small group sharing
+6:45 pm Social & small group sharing

 Sunday